plantinformatics/pretzel-documentation-website/docs/Use-Cases/Visualise-genotype-data-for-a-subset-of-accessions-around-specific-genomic-regions.md

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/use-case/summary-accessions/sa-5.png)

-Click the Genotype tab in the right hand pannel to switch to Genotype view then press the button highlighted by the red arrow in the screenshot
+Click the Genotype tab in the right hand panel to switch to Genotype view then press the button highlighted by the red arrow in the screenshot

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/use-case/summary-accessions/sa-6.png)